stephenprater/minitest-smartdiff/README.md

 Well, it's the future, and you don't have to do that anymore.
 Let the endlessly patient Robot go looking for the needle in the needle stack.

+Minitest::Smartdiff is a minitest plugin that replaces Minitest's (notoriously lacking) diff with an LLM call.
+The LLM will read the two values in your assertion, and provide you with a plain english description of what the head-smackingly obvious difference is.

+It works with Strings, JSON strings and Ruby primitives that can be serialized to JSON.

 ## Installation

 Add this line to your application's Gemfile: